EE 105 - Microelectronic Devices and Circuits

 Late Submissions

 The pre-lab worksheets, lab worksheets and homeworks are due at 11:59 PM on Tuesdays.
 For extensions on the homework you should send an email to the GSI Haifa (hsambo@berkeley.edu) and cc the instructor Aditya (muppala@berkeley.edu).
 For extensions on the pre-lab and lab worksheets you should send an email to the head lab TA Evan (evan_kuo@berkeley.edu) and cc the instructor Aditya (muppala@berkeley.edu).
 The emails must be received by 6 PM on Tuesdays.
 Emails received after this time will not be accomodated.
-Typically an extension of 2 days will be given.
-Note that the lowest HW grade will be dropped.

-Accessibility and Mental Health Resources
+Accessibility and Resources

 UHS offers mental health services to all UC Berkeley students regardless of insurance plan.
 Please see: link.